 The Intellivision Has Something to Say

 By 1982 the promised computer keyboard add-on is still MIA, but Mattel does introduce the $100 Intellivoice that year, scheduled for release in September.
 This device adds human voices played through the TV to games that support it.
 It utilizes a GI speech synthesis chip called the Orator, containing 16K ROM space for voice data.
+Speech is realized through a process called linear-predictive coding, where highly compressed recordings of human speech is stored on special cartridges, which the GI chip within the Intellivoice then replicates according to its internal pronunciation rules.
 Design and Development engineer Ron Carlson is in charge of hardware development of the device, with Ron Surratt writing the software.
-At GI’s voice lab in New York, the standard phrases to be contained in the Orator’s ROM are recorded, along with the voices for the first Intellivoice cartridge Space Spartans.
+At GI’s voice lab in New York, the standard phrases to be contained in the Orator’s ROM are recorded, along with the voice data for the first Intellivoice cartridge Space Spartans.
 When Surratt receives the data at Mattel headquarters in Hawthorne, he loads it into the Intellivoice prototype hardware.
 But in demonstrations for Mattel executives and marketing personnel, the device can only say the unfortunate sounding phrase “Auk youuu!”, due to a hardware malfunction.

 When the bugs are finally squashed out of the system, Mattel begins production of Intellivoice units and games.
 The add-on is plugged into the cartridge slot of the Master Module and can accept any type of Intellivision cart, although only those specially designed for the add-on contain speech.
 Even though Space Spartans is given double the ROM of the previous 4K Intellivision carts, it is still a very limiting space for speech synthesis, so all the vocal cues in the game except for the female computer are sampled at a low rate, greatly reducing their quality.
 The game is extremely similar in game play to Space Battle for the Atari VCS, with the player piloting a space fighter through a galaxy divided into quadrants, protecting space stations scattered throughout.
 With the Intellivoice, however, we get verbal information such as which stations are under attack and status conditions like what shape our forward shields are in.